nus-cs2103/website-base/schedule/evidence/project.md

 #### Individual component:

-**You can omit this individual component if** you have worked with a code base that meets the following criteria:
-* more than 2KLoC of the code base was written by other developers
-* your code included automated tests
-* your code was contributed via a proper revision control workflow e.g. pull requests

 **Requirements**: Do an enhancement to [[AddressBook - Level2]({{module_org}}/addressbook-level2)]  %%e.g. add a new command%%.
 It can be the same enhancement you did to AddressBook Level1 (at the 1KLoC milestone in week 3).
 The size of the enhancement does not matter but you must,
 * update the User Guide